Years 3 to 6

 Getting the Message

 Pupils learn how to ‘read’ a portrait?
 What is the message within the image?
-Pupils analyse the artist’s creative choices in portraying the personality and life of the sitter in a historic portrait through pose, setting and props.
-Pupils apply their knowledge of how a composition can convey a message by creating their own drawing.
+Pupils analyse the artist’s creative choices in portraying the personality and life of the sitter in a historic portrait through pose, gesture, setting and props.
+Pupils apply their knowledge of how composition and symbols can convey a message in a series of drawing exercises.

 Years 3 to 4: Regency portraits

-Years 5 to 6: Reynolds, Gainsborough and their contemporaries
+Years 5 to 6: Reynolds and his contemporaries